 Working Principle of Google Analytics

-It works by adding a tracking code into the header of your website.
+It works by adding a tracking code to the header of your website.
 The code records user activity when they visit your website, together with features like age, gender, and interests of those users.
 Once the user exits your website, the code sends all that information to google analytics.
 It is now the work of analytics to combine the information gathered from the website in different ways.
-It gets mostly done in four levels: user level, which is related to action by each user, session-level by each person who visits, pageview level, and event-level, which involves button and video clicks.
+It gets mostly done in four levels: user level, which is related to action by each user, session level by each person who visits, pageview level, and event-level, which involves button and video clicks.

 All these levels get well connected with the type of data available on google analytics which falls under two categories: